uoeIDS/IDS_website/content/assessments/project.en.md

 <!-- <i class="fas fa-solid fa-cog fa-spin fa-2x" style="--fa-animation-duration: 15s;"></i> -->
 <!-- </div> -->

+### GitHub repository

+One member of your team should be responsible for managing the repository of your group project.
+This team member should clone the <a id="project_template_repo">project template repository</a> from the course GitHub account and add each of the team members as collaborators.
+Instructions on how to clone a repository, add collaborators and to create a new version control R project can be found in the lab worksheets.

+{{% notice warning %}}
+The project template repository can be found <a id="project_template_repo">HERE</a>.

+You must add the course GitHub account (`uoeIDS`) as a collaborator to your GitHub repository, similar to the homework process.
+{{% /notice %}}

+It is highly recommended that you regularly _commit_ any changes you have made to your work, and to frequently _pull_ & _push_ these changes with your repository on GitHub.
+Please be aware of any _merger conflicts_ and try to resolve them (if in doubt, contact your team members on how best to resolve a conflict).
+If you notice an unusual error message then please seek assistance, either from a tutor in workshops or via an informative post on Piazza.

 ### Data

 In order for you to have the greatest chance of success with this project it is important that you choose a manageable dataset.
 This means that the data should be readily accessible and large enough that multiple relationships can be explored.

 <!-- Added: start -->

-For this, we strongly recommend that you select one of the data sets listed below.
+For this, we recommend that you select one of the data sets listed below.
 Read all of the data descriptions and select **one** that interests you the most:

 | ID | Link | Description |